seL4/l4v/docs/arch-split.md

 There are issues with some commands that do not work inside anonymous context blocks, most notably locale declarations, and locale context blocks.
 In these cases, we exit the anonymous context block before entering the locale context, and then interpret the Arch locale inside the locale context block (if necessary).

 ## Global naming

+The Arch locale must have the same name on every architecture.
+However, there are two classes of architecture-specific types, constants and facts, i.e. those
+that:
+* only exist internal to a specific architecture (e.g. Arm-only machine op)
+* exist on all architectures, but have architecture-specific definitions (e.g. a constant that gets the value of some register in thread context, but *not* its definition)

-Even though the Arch locale must have the same name on every architecture, we need a way to distinguish between architecture-dependent types, constants and lemmas which are expected to exist on every architecture, and those which are internal to a particular architecture.
-We want to be able to *refer* to the former in generic theories, while acknowledging that they have architecture-specific definitions and proofs.
-But we want to prevent ourselves from inadvertently referring to types, constants and facts which are only internal to a particular architecture, for example, definitions of constants.
+We want to be able to *refer* to the latter in generic theories, while acknowledging that they have architecture-specific definitions and proofs.
+We want to prevent, however, inadvertent references to types, constants and facts which are only internal to a particular architecture (e.g. definitions of constants).

 To help achieve this hiding, we provide a custom command, **global_naming**, that modifies the way qualified names are generated.
 The primary use of